jmccann/ironic/README.md

 * `default['ironic']['agent']` (default: 'pxe_vbox') - What ironic agent to use.
 Valid values include: `pxe_vbox` and `agent_vbox`
  * **Note**: agent_vbox will build a system but if set to net boot first will hang on deploy image after reboot.
-That is why even though it is the *preferred* driver to use we are still using pxe_vbox.
+THIS IS EXPECTED!
+See note @ http://docs.openstack.org/developer/ironic/_modules/ironic/drivers/modules/virtualbox.html
+ * There are some PXE issues with agent_vbox that are still being worked through.
+Currently you will need to follow instructions to stack and finalize.
+It will probably not work.
+You then need to unstack, stack again, finalize again and it should work.

 # Setup the stack